docker/machine/docs/index.md

 INFO[0019] Starting VirtualBox VM...
 INFO[0020] Waiting for VM to start...
 INFO[0053] "dev" has been created and is now the active machine.
-INFO[0053] To point your Docker client at it, run this in your shell: $(docker-machine env dev)
+INFO[0053] To point your Docker client at it, run this in your shell: eval "$(docker-machine env dev)"
 ```

 To use the Docker CLI, you can use the `env` command to list the commands